 Before we get to January’s numbers, here is a short reminder of the results from December.
-The full report can be found here and you can get the last several months in a row vertically by clicking here and scrolling down.
+The full report from December can be found here and you can get the last several months in a row vertically by clicking here and scrolling down.

 Number of losers: 18